Felamande/2048mcp/README.md

 - **GUI Game**: A visual implementation of the 2048 game built with Tkinter
 - **RESTful API**: A Flask-based API to interact with the game
 - **MCP Server**: A fastmcp-based server that exposes standardized endpoints for AI control
-- **AI Agent**: A simple example AI that plays the game using heuristics

 ## Requirements